vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 # Best practices around vaccine appointments

+See [best practices around medical appointments](best-practices-around-medical-appointments.md) for general principles informing these best practices.

 ## Use the calendar reminder as the date of booking

 The calendar reminders have been selected to allow for a reasonable